priyankagupta0/youtube-analysis/README.md

 # youtube-analysis
-Doing analysis on favorite youtube channels using yputube api and eda
+Doing analysis on my favorite youtube channels using youtube API and eda